wikki01/cxd/README.md

 events overwriting my temporary Makefiles, I wrote `cxd`.

 ## Use
-CXD uses a `sqlite` database to save commands and their respective directories to execute at a later time.
+`cxd` uses a `sqlite` database to save commands and their respective directories to execute at a later time.
 Database cache files can be saved and reused across devices.
 However, note that you should **NEVER** trust a cache file from an outside source, as `cxd exec` will execute arbitrary commands from the database.

 ### Default Command Matching
-CXD attempts to find the best match for each input using the following hierarchy.
+`cxd` attempts to find the best match for each input using the following hierarchy.

-1. Command matches NAME and is in CWD
+1. Command matches `NAME` and is in `$CWD`
-1. Command matches NAME and is only match
+1. Command matches `NAME` and is only match
-1. Let user select between all commands matching NAME
+1. Let user select between all commands matching `NAME`

 ### Selecting Cache File
 By default, `cxd` will attempt to store the cache file in the following locations, and